 - Check that the inflatable has written documentation from a competent inspection body to show it complies with the current British Standard (BS EN 14960).

-- Make sure that the inflatable has been tested by a competent person (usually those registered with PIPA1 or ADiPS2).
+- Ensure the inflatable has been tested by a competent person (usually those registered with PIPA1 or ADiPS2).
 If it has, it will have either a numbered PIPA tag or an ADiPs declaration of compliance (DoC).
 You can check that safety tests have been carried out and what to do if the equipment has no tag or DoC on the relevant websites3.

 - Check that all other associated equipment is safe, including any blower provided.

-- Complete any pre-use checks necessary including any signs of over-tension or sagging; the anchor points are in place; the connection tube and blower are firmly attached to each other; impact-absorbing mats are in position; there are no holes or rips in the fabric or seams etc.
+- Complete any pre-use checks necessary, including any signs of over-tension or sagging; the anchor points are in place; the connection tube and blower are firmly attached; impact-absorbing mats are in position, and there are no holes or rips in the fabric or seams.

 1 PIPA – PIPA Inflatable Play Inspection